microsoft/Oryx/doc/hosts/appservice.md

 ## Node.js

-In general, node.js applications have a large number of package dependencies, either directly or indirectly, i.e. the dependencies of their dependencies.
+In general, Node.js applications have a large number of package dependencies, either directly or indirectly, that is, the dependencies of their dependencies.
 Since each package might contain several `.js` files, fetching dependencies means a lot of disk I/O operations.
 Since in the App Service model the application is stored in a network volume, the `/home` directory, fetching and storing the packages alongside the application in `/home/site/wwwroot` means a lot of I/O operations would have to go through the network.

-### Compressing node modules
+### Compressing Node.js modules

 Recently we've made some build performance improvements that made the builds run up to ten times faster.
 We achieved this by fetching the packages outside of the network location, compress its contents, and maintain all the dependencies